 Apple is offering all customers who purchase a new iPhone, iPad, iPod touch, or Apple TV a free year of Apple TV+ access with the purchase.

-To access the free subscription, open the TV app on November 1 or later, and the "Enjoy 1 Year Free" offer should be presented immediately after launching the app or in the "Watch Now" section.
+To access the free subscription, open the TV app, and the "Enjoy 1 Year Free" offer should be presented immediately after launching the app or in the "Watch Now" section.
+If it isn't, make sure to check out our how to on activating it.
+If activation is still an issue, contact Apple Support as Apple is providing redemption codes for those who have not been able to access their free one-year subscriptions.

 Each family can only get one year of free Apple TV+ one time, regardless of the number of devices purchased.
 You have three months after a device was purchased to claim the free Apple TV+ offer, or three years from when the service launches on November 1, whichever is later.